OPS-E2E-PPE/VBA-Docs/api/Access.DoCmd.SetMenuItem.md

 ## Remarks

-You can use the **SetMenuItem** method to set the state of menu items (enabled or disabled, checked or unchecked) on the custom menu bar or global menu bar for the active window.
+Use the **SetMenuItem** method to set the state of menu items (enabled or disabled, checked or unchecked) on the custom menu bar or global menu bar for the active window.

 > [!NOTE]
 > The **SetMenuItem** method works only with custom menu bars and global menu bars created by using menu bar macros.
-The **SetMenuItem** method is included in this version of Microsoft Access only for compatibility with versions prior to Microsoft Access 97.
+The **SetMenuItem** method is included in this version of Access only for compatibility with versions prior to Access 97.
 It doesn't work with the new command bars functionality.